Flow

 The visual imagery in this installation concentrates on the flow of blood to and from the patient, its mesmerising movement suggesting a kind of abstract beauty in the juxtaposition of the mechanical and the human.

-The immersive sound environment of Flow is not meant to be a realistic recreation of the soundscape of the operating theatre: it focuses on sounds of the machinery involved, including the sound of the Heartmate II, temporally compressing and distilling the sonic environment and distorting aural perspective in a composition which undulates between documentation and abstraction.
+The immersive sound environment of Flow is not designed to recreate the soundscape of the operating theatre:.
+Rather, it focuses on the sound of medical equipment, including the sound of the Heartmate II, temporally compressing and distilling the sonic environment and distorting aural perspective in a composition which undulates between documentation and abstraction.